-Refinance Applications Plummet Over 40% in Just Four Weeks as Geopolitical Tensions and Rising Rates Rattle Borrowers
+Refinance Applications Drop Sharply as Geopolitical Tensions and Rising Rates Rattle Borrowers

-Mortgage refinance applications have plunged by more than 40% in the past four weeks, marking one of the steepest short-term contractions in recent borrowing history.
-The dramatic retreat is being fueled by a combination of steadily climbing interest rates and mounting anxieties surrounding the escalating geopolitical conflict involving Iran, driving both prospective homebuyers and current homeowners to the sidelines.
+Mortgage refinance applications have fallen sharply over the past several weeks, marking one of the steepest short-term contractions in recent borrowing history.
+The dramatic retreat is being fueled by a combination of steadily climbing interest rates and mounting geopolitical anxieties, driving both prospective homebuyers and current homeowners to the sidelines.

 According to CNBC, overall mortgage demand is dropping sharply as consumers grapple with the dual pressures of expensive capital and global instability.
 While this data primarily tracks the residential sector, the sudden freeze offers a critical leading indicator for commercial real estate (CRE) professionals monitoring capital markets.